p-on/infosec-cli/README.md

 # osint.py

-A suite of tools condensed into a Python script to facilitate the collection and analysis of data gathered from open sources to produce actionable intelligence.
+a suite of tools condensed into a python script to facilitate the collection and analysis of data gathered from open sources for intelligence

 ## Installation